alemorvan/patchmanagement/README.md

 Features
 --------

-* Take some notes about the system - ip address and routes, runing process, mountpoints (for troubleshooting !
+* Take some notes about the system - ip address and routes, running process, mountpoints (for troubleshooting !
 Don't forget it !)
-* Play custom tasks for all servers (see `pm_before_update_tasks_file` vars)
+* Play custom tasks for all servers (see `pm_before_update_tasks_file` var)
 * Play custom tasks for the target server (see playbook example chapter)

 Our main goal :